 Insurance OverviewRead Article

-While the immigrant visa process is overall faster to get a green card (typically, 1 year to 18 months, but it all depends upon the USCIS, consulate, etc.), they (spouse/children) enter the U.S. with a green card.
+The immigrant visa process is overall faster to get a green card (typically, 1 year to 18 months, but it all depends upon the USCIS, consulate, etc.), and they (spouse/children) enter the U.S. with a green card.

-Through a K3/K4 visa, spouses and children will be able to arrive in the U.S. in around 6 to 8 months (again, it depends).
-It will take several years to eventually get a green card through adjustment of status.
+Through a K3/K4 visa, spouses and children would be able to arrive in the U.S. in around 6 to 8 months (again, it depends).
+It will take several years to eventually get a green card through an adjustment of status.

 If you have children between the ages of 18 and 21 who are not the natural children of your U.S. spouse-to-be, choose a fiance visa (K1 or K3).
 Due to a strange twist in immigration laws, children under 21 can accompany a fiance on their visa, but only children under 18 can accompany a just-married spouse on an immigrant visa – if the U.S. citizen spouse is not the children’s biological parent.

 While comparing the choices, where available, Direct Consular Filing (DCF) is preferred as it is quickest.
 It is similar to an immigrant visa, but several steps are combined into one.
 However, DCF should be used for straightforward cases only.
 If there are any adverse factors, such as a criminal record, serious illness, or previous out-of-status time, DCF may not work.
 Also, the procedures at various consulates keep changing, and they may or may not be allowing DCF at any given time.
-DCF is available only to U.S. citizen-foreign national marriage and not available for permanent residents.
+DCF is available only for a U.S. citizen and foreign national marriage, and not available for permanent residents.